Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 \subsection{Astrophysical black holes as particle detectors}

-The ``BH bomb'' instabilities presented in Sec.~\ref{sec:bombs} have important astrophysical implications that arise from the surprising connections between strong-field gravity and particle physics.
+As we already alluded to in the previous section, the instabilities discussed in Sec.~\ref{sec:bombs} have important astrophysical implications that arise from the surprising connections between strong-field gravity and particle physics.
 One generic prediction of these instabilities is that --~over the superradiance time scale~-- isolated, massive BHs should not spin above the superradiant threshold.
 In other words, superradiant instabilities set an upper bound on the BH spin which is smaller than the theoretical Kerr bound for the absence of naked singularities.
 Another prediction is a peculiar emission of GWs through various channels, as discussed below.
-These effects have been recently investigated in the contexts of testing stringy axions and ultralight scalars~\cite{Arvanitaki:2010sy,Kodama:2011zc,Yoshino:2012kn,Yoshino:2013ofa,Brito:2014wla,Arvanitaki:2014wva} (these bounds being complementary to those coming from cosmological observations~\cite{Bozek:2014uqa,Hlozek:2014lca}), to derive bounds on light vector fields~\cite{Pani:2012vp} and on the mass of the graviton~\cite{Brito:2013wya}.
+These effects have been investigated in the context of stringy axions and ultralight scalars~\cite{Arvanitaki:2009fg,Arvanitaki:2010sy,Kodama:2011zc,Yoshino:2012kn,Yoshino:2013ofa,Brito:2014wla,Arvanitaki:2014wva, Arvanitaki:2016qwi,Brito:2017zvb,Brito:2017wnc,Cardoso:2018tly,Stott:2018opm,Davoudiasl:2019nlo} (with bounds being complementary to those from cosmological observations~\cite{Bozek:2014uqa,Hlozek:2014lca}), light vector fields~\cite{Pani:2012vp,Baryakhtar:2017ngi,Cardoso:2018tly,Davoudiasl:2019nlo}, and light tensor field, the latter also related to massive gravity and bimetric theories~\cite{Brito:2013wya,Brito:2020lup}.

-In this section we present an overview on this problem.
-As previously discussed, for a bosonic field of mass $\mu$, the only parameter regulating the strength of the gravitational coupling to a BH of mass $M$ is the dimensionless combination $\mu M$.
-The instability is maximum when $\mu M\sim 1$, i.e. when the Compton wavelength of the bosonic field is roughly comparable to the size of the BH.
+Here, we present an overview of astrophysical signatures that can be used to either constrain the existence of new light particles or constrain their existence.
+As discussed, for a bosonic field of mass $\mu$, the only parameter regulating the strength of the gravitational coupling to a BH of mass $M$ is the dimensionless combination $\mu M$.
+The instability time scale is minimized when $2\mu M\sim 1$, i.e. when the Compton wavelength of the bosonic field is roughly comparable to the size of the BH.
 However, the details of the process depend on the nature of the bosonic field.
-As discussed in Sec.~\ref{sec:bombs}, for a given coupling $\mu M$ the instability time scale is shorter for bosonic fields with spin due to spin-spin interactions.
+As discussed in Sec.~\ref{sec:bombs}, for a given coupling $\mu M$ the instability time scale is shorter for bosonic fields with spin.